metao1/microservice-online-book-store/README.md

 mvn spring-boot:run
 ```

 2) Open a new terminal.
-Go to the ap-gateway-microservice directory and run the below command:
+Go to the api-gateway-microservice directory and run the below command:

 ```
 mvn spring-boot:run